 Business Of The Year Award – Winner – ASHLEY COMMUNITY HOUSING – Presented by Mayor of Swindon Cllr.
 Junab Ali and Ken Simpson FSB Chair Bristol – Escorted by Macie Dawkins Young American Teen International.

-ACH (formerly Ashley Community Housing) was established in Bristol in 2008 as a social enterprise specialising in integrating refugees through accommodation, support and community-based training.
-ACH are now a leading provider of integration services for refugee and newly arrived communities in the UK.
-Since 2008 the organisation have successfully resettled over 2500 individuals from refugee backgrounds and are now one of the UK’s leading providers of refugee integration services.
-They provide safe, secure and comfortable housing combined with culturally sensitive support, careers advice and vocational training.
+ACH (formerly Ashley Community Housing) was established in Bristol in 2008 as a social enterprise specialising in integrating refugees through accommodation, support, and community-based training.
+ACH is now a leading provider of integration services for refugee and newly arrived communities in the UK.
+Since 2008 the organisation has successfully resettled over 2500 individuals from refugee backgrounds and is now one of the UK’s leading providers of refugee integration services.
+They provide safe, secure, and comfortable housing combined with culturally sensitive support, careers advice, and vocational training.

 “Our unique approach focuses on building individuals’ resilience in the labour market, upskilling and supporting refugees into sustainable, higher-level employment in order to develop their independence and ease their integration into UK life.
 Our vision is for all refugees coming to the UK to be successfully integrated into our society.”

 Entrepreneur Of The Year Award Winner – ADIL AYUB – Presented by – Vanessa Moon and of Moon Consulting -Escorted by Jade Sutton Young European International Teen Miss